bbenaddi/JWTAuthentication/README.md

 ## Usage:
 #### Database
-database created using knex, therefor you should fill .env.
+database created using knex, therefore you should fill .env file.

   >  npm database